alainravet/todo_next/README.md

 		# √ == passed   => same as a comment line
 		# * == current  => leading char - '*' - is kept
+    # example blocks (ex:, example:) are ignored, like comments.

     #describe "<what you're testing>" do
     #  specify 'this should happen' do